tabletopmanoa/Tabletop-Manoa-Website/README.md

 ## Coordinate a Game
 Allows a student to set up their own games.
-Would like the 'meeting date' to be similiar to the scheduling app on Google Calender (calendar dropdown, recurrance option with day of week, clock selection)
+Would like the 'meeting date' to be similar to the scheduling app on Google Calendar (calendar dropdown, recurrence option with day of week, clock selection)
 ![image](https://cloud.githubusercontent.com/assets/17040099/24237220/79f1e7fc-0f49-11e7-8559-762d89b1ab2c.png)